Patrick Mackay: Confessions

-Having willingly confessed to Crean's murder, Mackay then unexpectedly confessed to a series of unsolved murders, 13 in total.
-Most of these murders were unknown to the interviewing officers, but investigators checked his descriptions of the killings and found they indeed matched details of unsolved murders that had occurred in and around London.
+At first, he confessed to police of murdering Anthony Crean, Isabella Griffiths and Adele Price.
+But when Mackay was on remand at HMP Brixton, detectives got information from other prisoners that he had killed six more people.
+Most of these murders were unknown to the interviewing officers.
+Detectives checked his descriptions of some of the killings and found they indeed matched details of unsolved murders that had occurred in and around London.

-Mackay stated in interviews that his first murder had been of 17-year-old German au pair Heidi Mnilk, who was murdered on 9 July 1973.
-Mackay had stabbed her on a train before opening the door and throwing her out near Catford.
-He further stated that he had killed a drunken homeless man by throwing him off a bridge into the Thames in January 1974.
-Mackay also confessed to the murders of 57-year-old Stephanie Britton and her 4-year-old grandson Christopher Martin on 12 January 1974, saying he had only killed the child as he had been a witness.
-He confessed also to the murder of Frank Goodman on 13 June 1974, who had been kicked to death over a pack of cigarettes.
-He went on to confess to the murder of 92-year-old Sarah Rodmell in her flat in Hackney on 23 December 1974, saying that he had nailed the back door shut and put her stockings in her mouth, and that "killing her was as easy as washing my socks".
-He also confessed to the murder of 48-year old Café owner Ivy Davies in Southend in February 1975, saying he killed her by beating her with a tent peg.
-This was accurate as she had been found to have been beaten to death with some sort of metal bar, and Mackay admitted that he knew of Davies and considered robbing her.
-He was also then heard bragging about Davies's murder while on remand in Brixton Prison.
-The three other murders he confessed to were the 1973 murder of Mary Hynes in Kentish Town and the murders of Isabella Griffith and Adele Price in 1974 and 1975 respectively.
+The first of the unsolved murders was of 17-year-old German au pair Heidi Mnilk, murdered on 9 July 1973.
+Witnesses said the killer had stabbed her on a train before opening the door and throwing her out near Catford.
+The second unsolved murder was of Mary Hynes, murdered in Kentish Town on 20 July 1973.
+The third: Mackay confessed that he had killed a drunken homeless man by throwing him off a bridge into the River Thames in January 1974.
+The fourth and fifth murders were of 57-year-old Stephanie Britton and her 4-year-old grandson Christopher Martin on 12 January 1974.
+The sixth murder was of Frank Goodman on 13 June 1974, who had been beaten to death with a metal bar over a pack of cigarettes.
+Mackay's landlords recognised the bar from their house.
+The seventh: Mackay allegedly confessed to the murder of 92-year-old Sarah Rodmell in her flat in Hackney on 23 December 1974, saying that he had nailed the back door shut and put her stockings in her mouth, and that "killing her was as easy as washing my socks".
+The eighth murder was of 48-year old café owner Ivy Davies in Southend in February 1975; the killer had beaten her with a tent peg.
+Mackay confessed that he knew of the shop and considered robbing her, but when he was driven to view her café and nearby home, he could not recognise them.

 Investigators concluded that Mackay had been the perpetrator of the mugging and theft spree in Chelsea and Kensington, crimes which were previously unsolved.

-Mackay later retracted his confessions to all but four of the murders (Griffith, Price, Crean and the homeless man he said he had thrown from a bridge in January 1974).
+Mackay denied his confessions to all but four of the murders (Griffiths, Price, Crean and the homeless man he said he had thrown from a bridge in January 1974).
 This meant that there was insufficient evidence to charge him for more than five murders.
 Police were unable to identify the homeless victim Mackay said he had killed in January 1974.